coder-wolf/RL-basics/README.md

-# A Curated RL materials, I'm using to learn
+# Code, I've written while writting.
 This is just a personal documentation/learning notes, that I'm organizing while I learn.
+Feel free to use all these for your learning

 ## Reinforcement Learning major Algorithms, displayed in taxonomy view.
 [Source: OpenAI, spinning up](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html)